rsksmart/rLogin-providers/README.md

 ## Run for development

-Firs, install all dependencies and link packages
+First, install all dependencies and link packages

 ```
 npm i